-Speaking of modeling a particular product, surf brand O’Neill pulls an entire outfit together to demonstrate how their back-to-school apparel line can be styled.
+Speaking of modeling a particular product, surf brand O’Neill pulls an entire outfit together to demonstrate how customers might consider styling the O’Neill back-to-school apparel line.

 Students who want to fashionably strut into a new school year can use O’Neill’s outfit recommendation to build a look that’s uniquely their own.

 5. Super Coffee challenges customers to a pop quiz

 Lesson: Make your emails interactive

 Caffeine is a must for students and parents who are gearing up to face a new school year.
 With this email, Super Coffee shows that they want their audience’s mental prowess and caffeine supply to be primed for the year ahead.

 In their back-to-school email, Super Coffee offers a 25% discount code to anyone who can solve their presented math problem.
 It’s not only a clever, seasonally relevant twist—it also makes their email interactive, encouraging clicks.

 Subject line: A Little Back to School Appreciation

 Clean skincare brand OSEA takes a more targeted approach to their back-to-school campaign.
 Instead of focusing on students and their parents, they cater their messaging specifically to teachers.

 Teachers are the heroes of the back-to-school season—they spend months planning for the upcoming year, and their lessons shape the experiences and minds of younger generations.
 OSEA hopes teachers will practice a little self-care, offering them a discount in appreciation for all that they do.